FaceFTW/dotman/README.md

-# DotMan
+# `link-cfg`

-`dotman` is an opinionated, diverging fork of [`SuperCuber/dotter`](https://github.com/SuperCuber/dotter), which now seems to be unmaintained.
+`link-cfg` is an opinionated, diverging fork of [`SuperCuber/dotter`](https://github.com/SuperCuber/dotter), which now seems to be unmaintained.
 This fork has some key differences from `dotter` to make it much "lighter" and work the way _I_ want it to, but still retain compatibility with the original tool.

 ___This divergence is a work in progress, with breaking changes detailed as they are made.___